dotnet/linker/docs/error-codes.md

   }
   ```

-#### `IL2046`: Trim analysis: Base member 'member' with 'RequiresUnreferencedCodeAttribute' has a derived member 'member' without 'RequiresUnreferencedCodeAttribute'.
-Add the 'RequiresUnreferencedCodeAttribute' to 'member'.
+#### `IL2046`: Trim analysis: Member 'member' with 'RequiresUnreferencedCodeAttribute' has a member 'member' without 'RequiresUnreferencedCodeAttribute'.
+For all interfaces and overrides the implementation attribute must match the definition attribute.

+- For all interfaces and overrides the implementation 'RequiresUnreferencedCodeAttribute' must match the definition 'RequiresUnreferecedCodeAttribute', either all the members contain the attribute o none of them.

+  Here is a list of posible scenarios where the warning can be generated:

-- All overrides of a virtual member including the base member must either have or not have the `RequiresUnreferencedCodeAttribute`.
+  A base member has the attribute but the derived member does not have the attribute
   ```C#
   public class Base
   {